 In September 2011, he completed a two-year secondment as Secretary to the UK’s Takeover Panel.
 During that time he was closely involved in the day-to-day regulation of UK public takeovers and also in significant revisions to the UK's Takeover Code.
 He continues to be actively involved in consultations regarding amendments to the UK's Takeover Code.
 He also acts as Secretary to the Takeover Appeals Board in relation to various appeals.

 Mark's experience includes advising:

 - Shaanxi Ligeance Mineral Resources Co., Ltd on its £326 million acquisition of Gardner

-- on a large number of public takeovers including EdF on its £12.5 billion takeover of British Energy Group including the issue of the innovative CVRs, the Nuclear Power Notes, as consideration; Tata Steel on its successful £6.2 billion acquisition of Corus, following the competitive auction with CSN; Resolution throughout the competing bids from Friends Provident, Standard Life / Swiss Re and the ultimately successful £5.0 billion bid from Pearl / Royal London; Cable & Wireless Worldwide in response to unsolicited approaches from Vodafone and Tata Communications leading to Vodafone's £1.0 billion recommended bid; Arris Group on its US$2 billion takeover of Pace; and The Prospect Japan Fund on the US$147 million recommended takeover by Prospect Co. listed on the Tokyo Stock Exchange believed to be the first all share offer of Japanese listed shares into the UK.
+- on over 30 successfully completed public takeovers including EdF on its £12.5 billion takeover of British Energy Group including the issue of the innovative CVRs, the Nuclear Power Notes, as consideration; Tata Steel on its successful £6.2 billion acquisition of Corus, following the competitive auction with CSN; Resolution throughout the competing bids from Friends Provident, Standard Life / Swiss Re and the ultimately successful £5.0 billion bid from Pearl / Royal London; Cable & Wireless Worldwide in response to unsolicited approaches from Vodafone and Tata Communications leading to Vodafone's £1.0 billion recommended bid; Arris Group on its US$2 billion takeover of Pace; and The Prospect Japan Fund on the US$147 million recommended takeover by Prospect Co. listed on the Tokyo Stock Exchange believed to be the first all share offer of Japanese listed shares into the UK.